Skip to main content

 Students chatting in front of a screen

-Explore our plan to support students from under-represented backgrounds
+Explore our plan to support students from less advantaged and underrepresented backgrounds

 Groups of students sitting and standing on grass with Durham Cathedral in the background